Cold email mistakes to avoid if you wanna get more replies

 What makes this testing example non-efficient?

-The two variables were tested out simultaneously (subject line and body copy).
-This makes it hard to understand which of them influenced different behaviour.
+The two variables were tested out simultaneously subject line and body copy).
+This makes it hard to understand which of them influenced a different behavior.
 Therefore, you don’t know which one to implement in the rest of your cold emails.

 To avoid that, test out one variable at a time: